Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Conclusion

-This work advances our understanding of gradient conflicts in multi-task learning through the lens of physics-informed neural networks.
-Our theoretical analysis reveals fundamental challenges that arise when different loss terms push parameters in opposing directions -- a situation also common across a broad spectrum of deep learning applications from computer vision to natural language processing.
-We show that appropriate preconditioning through second-order information naturally aligns these conflicting gradients, providing a general principle for multi-task optimization.
-Our implementation through SOAP offers both theoretical guarantees and practical efficiency, leading to breakthrough results including the first successful application of PINNs to high Reynolds number turbulent flows with 2-10x accuracy improvements over existing methods.

-An intriguing observation emerged from our investigation of complex PDE systems: while training losses continue to decrease, prediction accuracy against high-resolution numerical solutions tends to plateau.
-Our spectral analysis of turbulent flows provides compelling evidence that PINNs can capture fine-scale dynamics more accurately than traditional numerical solvers, even at very high grid resolutions.
-This suggests that PINNs, by learning continuous representations unconstrained by discretization, might be approaching more accurate solutions to the underlying physical equations than previously possible.
-These findings could have broad implications beyond scientific computing to areas like continuous representation learning.
+This work advances our understanding of gradient conflicts in training of PINNs.
+We proposed gradient alignment scores as a quantitative measure of such conflicts, and provide both theoretical analysis and empirical evidence demonstrating their prevalence during PINN optimization.
+Furthermore, we show that second-order optimization methods implicitly promote gradient alignment, offering a principled approach to mitigating these conflicts.
+Particularly, we uncover a connection between SOAP and Newton's method.
+Extensive experiments across 10 PDE benchmarks confirm the effectiveness of quasi second-order optimizers, with SOAP achieving state-of-the-art performance.

 Building on these insights, several promising research directions emerge.
-A rigorous theoretical framework characterizing how PINNs approximate solutions in the continuous domain could fundamentally change our understanding of neural networks in scientific computing.
 While SOAP demonstrates the power of gradient alignment in handling coupled physical constraints, opportunities exist for more efficient preconditioned algorithms that maintain their effectiveness with reduced computational cost.
 More broadly, our work suggests that the principles of gradient alignment and second-order preconditioning could benefit many deep learning applications involving competing objectives, though challenges remain in scaling these approaches to larger systems.
 Success in these directions could transform both scientific computing and multi-task optimization.